BYTEWALLET · FINTECH · SHIPPED 2024

 ByteWallet served people buying Bitcoin through physical ATMs, many using a crypto wallet for the first time.
-I redesigned the send flow to reduce hesitation during irreversible transactions by improving hierarchy, wallet clarity, and transaction confidence.
+I redesigned the send flow to reduce hesitation during irreversible transactions.

 ROLE